ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 * 'group_policies', defined in {{Section 4.3.1 of I-D.ietf-ace-key-groupcomm}}, and consistent with the format and content defined in {{Section 6.4 of I-D.ietf-ace-key-groupcomm-oscore}}.

-* 'max_stale_sets', defined in {{iana-ace-groupcomm-parameters}} of this document and encoded as a CBOR unsigned integer, with value strictly greater than 1.
-With reference to {{Section 2.2.1 of I-D.ietf-ace-key-groupcomm-oscore}}, this parameter specifies N, i.e., the maximum number of sets of stale OSCORE Sender IDs that the Group Manager stores in the collection associated with the group.

 * 'as_uri', defined in {{iana-ace-groupcomm-parameters}} of this document, specifies the URI of the Authorization Server associated with the Group Manager for the OSCORE group, encoded as a CBOR text string.
 Candidate group members will have to obtain an Access Token from that Authorization Server, before starting the joining process with the Group Manager to join the OSCORE group (see {{Sections 4 and 6 of I-D.ietf-ace-key-groupcomm-oscore}}).

 ## Default Values {#default-values}

-This section defines the default values that the Group Manager assumes for configuration and status parameters.
+This section defines the default values that the Group Manager refers to for configuration and status parameters.

 ### Configuration Parameters {#default-values-conf}

-For each configuration parameter, the Group Manager MUST use a pre-configured default value, if none is specified by the Administrator.
-In particular:
+For each of the configuration parameters listed below, the Group Manager refers to the following pre-configured default value, if none is specified by the Administrator.

 * For 'group_mode', the Group Manager SHOULD use the CBOR simple value "true" (0xf5).